matteofiorini92/QuotesQuiz/README.md

     - switch paths to relative
 - Click of Start Game button firing multiple times
     - fixed by adding e.stopImmediatePropagation() to the event listener as suggested in [this](https://stackoverflow.com/a/24564826) StackOverflow thread.
+- When trying to clean up the code and merge duplicated code into functions, the processing of two topics (friends and got) stopped working as the structure of the response was different:
+    - fixed by adapting the struction of allAuthors to an array of objects for these two topics as well, so that the same function could be use to process allAuthors for all topics.
 - The friends API is slow to respond the first time: a loading icon should be added while waiting for the response.